Adam-Langley/efcore-temporal-query/README.md

 Use the `x.EnableTemporalTableQueries()` extension to replace the necessary EF pipeline services responsible for generating the SQL syntax at runtime.

+*IMPORTANT* - `efcore-temporal-query` does not support EF internal service providers (user supplied ones).
+If you are following these instructions, and temporal SQL is not being generated, please check you are not calling `DbContextOptionsBuilder.UseInternalServiceProvider` somewhere in your code.

 ```csharp
 using Microsoft.EntityFrameworkCore;